Home » Breakfast Recipes » Homemade Sausage Gravy (+Video)

 Instructions

-• In a large skillet with deep sides, over medium-high heat, add the sausage.
+• In a large skillet with deep sides, over medium-high heat, add 1 pound ground hot pork sausage.
 Brown and crumble the sausage, stirring occasionally until cooked through and there is no pink left, about 5 minutes.
 You will not drain the excess grease.

 • Turn the heat to medium-low.
-Add the butter to the pan, stir it in to melt.
+Add 1 Tablespoon salted butter to the pan, stir it in to melt.

-• Add the flour and stir it in so it gets absorbed in the fat and covers the sausage.
+• Add 1/3 cup all-purpose flour and stir it in so it gets fully absorbed in the fat and covers the sausage.
 Cook for 30 seconds, stirring constantly.

-• Very slowly stream in the milk while stirring constantly.
+• Very slowly stream in 3 1/2 cups whole milk while stirring constantly.
 If you pour the milk in too fast it may form lumps.
 Continue to cook, stirring occasionally until it comes to a simmer and thickens, 3-5 minutes.

 • Make sure to scrape the bottom and corners of the pan where the flour mixture may get stuck.

-• Season with the black pepper and pepper flakes, if using, stir it in.
+• Season with 1 teaspoon black pepper, salt, to taste and a pinch of red pepper flakes (if using) and stir it in.
 Taste and adjust seasoning if necessary.
-I usually find I need to add a bit more salt.

 • Serve over your favorite biscuits.